 He will set up a sign (Israel) for the nations (Isa 11.12)

 We will examine the last days timeline and how it relates to Israel, but first it is necessary to understand the Parable of the Fig Tree.
 This is the key to unlocking the mystery of what is now happening in the world.

 Israel and the Parable of the Fig Tree

-After describing the end-time signs to watch for (signs in the world, signs in the church, and signs in the heavens), Jesus ends with a parable – a simple illustration of a deeper concept.
+After describing the end-time signs to look out for, Jesus ends with a parable – a simple illustration of a deeper concept.
 He told His disciples: